THE DEEP BLUE SEA (1955)

 Given that it was adapted by Rattigan himself I imagine it’s closer to the play than the more recent version.

-He seems to have an uncanny knack of understanding human nature, and it is he who in this version prevents Hester from attempting a second suicide attempt at the end of the film, and manages to persuade her to give up Freddie for good.
+He seems to have an uncanny knack for understanding human nature, and it is he who in this version prevents Hester from attempting a second suicide attempt at the end of the film, and manages to persuade her to give up Freddie for good.

 Turning to the actors, there is zero sexual chemistry between Leigh and More, so not for one moment did I believe that Hester would sacrifice her marriage so as to live in comparative poverty with Freddie.

-Everyone gives competent performances although I don't know what to make of Leigh's portrayal of Hester: most of the time she comes across as a stiff-upper-lip member of the upper classes, but this is punctuated by the occasional very convincing fit of uncontrollable sobbing.
+Everyone gives competent performances although I don't know what to make of Leigh's portrayal of Hester; most of the time she comes across as a stiff-upper-lip member of the upper classes, but this is punctuated by the occasional, very convincing, fit of uncontrollable sobbing.

 Comments